This Web Page is: King Edward's School (Last revised 1/2/09)

 the trainer.”
 This was then thought to be quite daring.

-The CCF Glider on the South Field in March 1957
+The CCF Glider on the South Field in

-The Temporary Buildings, used while the new school
+The Temporary Buildings, used while

-was under construction, are at the right
+the new school was under construction, are at the right

-members of the Science Department whom I encountered were Mr S.D.
-“Slasher”
+Other members of the Science Department

-Woods and Dr R.S.
+whom I encountered were Mr S.D.
+“Slasher” Woods and Dr R.S.
 Allison.
-“Doc”
+“Doc” Allison was a forthright Lancastrian

-Allison was a forthright Lancastrian who once caught me pouring a small
+who once caught me pouring a small quantity of acid into a test tube without

-scene of my greatest inadvertent attempt at mayhem.
-I lit a Bunsen burner with a spill of paper,
+mayhem.
+I lit a Bunsen burner with a

-some chemicals.
-When I returned three
+corridor to weigh some chemicals.
+When

-and all the windows were all open.
-My
+thick with smoke and all the windows were all open.
+My spill of paper had not been completely

-spill of paper had not been completely extinguished and had set fire to the
+extinguished and had set fire to the contents of the waste bin to quite

-not guilty to attempted arson.
+having accepted my plea of not guilty to attempted arson.

 In the Upper Fifth, my year for